Today I traveled to Kumamoto almost 750 km away, to visit the lovely Suizen-ji Garden.

 Walking through, I came back a full circle back to the Shinto Shrine.
 On the right there are two statues of Fujitaka Hosokawa with Tadatoshi Hosokawa.

 The garden covers an area of about 15 acres, reproducing the 53 post stations of the Tokaido, including the miniature Mt.
 Fuji, I saw earlier.
+Before I end the article, I want to share this most beautiful section of the entire park.

 The garden is also home to a Noh theater, where Noh is performed in spring and fall ceremonies.
 It also contains the Izumi Shrine, built in 1878 and dedicated to the Hosakawa family.